-Section 9HB(3) and (4) provides for roll-over treatment with regards to the disposal of trading stock, livestock or produce between spouses (see 4.5.3 for further discussion).
+Section 9HB(3) and (4) provides for roll-over treatment with regards to the disposal of trading stock, livestock or produce between spouses (see 4.5.3 for further detail).

-Section 9HB will not apply when an asset is disposed of by a person to a spouse who is not a resident, unless the asset is an asset contemplated under section 9J (interests of non-residents in immovable property held as trading stock) or in paragraph 2(1)(b) of the Eighth Schedule,29 namely - immovable property situated in South Africa held by that person or any interest or right of whatever nature of that person to or in immovable property situated in South Africa including rights to variable or fixed payments as consideration for the working of, or the right to work mineral deposits, sources and other natural resources; or
+Section 9HB will not apply when an asset is disposed of by a person to a spouse who is not a resident, unless the asset is an asset contemplated under section 9J (interests of non-residents in immovable property held as trading stock) or in paragraph 2(1)(b) of the Eighth Schedule, namely - immovable property situated in South Africa held by that person or any interest or right of whatever nature of that person to or in immovable property situated in South Africa including rights to variable or fixed payments as consideration for the working of, or the right to work mineral deposits, sources and other natural resources; or any asset effectively connected with a permanent establishment of that person in South Africa.